Blea Rigg

 Blea Rigg is a fell in the English Lake District, lying between the valleys of Easedale and Great Langdale.
 One of the Central Fells, it is a broad plateau with a succession of rocky tops.
-Many routes of ascent are possible, beginning either from Grasmere or Great Langdale, though the paths are often poorly marked and hard to follow.
+Many routes of ascent are possible, beginning either from Grasmere or Great Langdale, though the paths are often poorly marked and difficult to follow.

 Topography

 The main spine of the Central Fells runs north to south from the Vale of Keswick to its greatest elevation at High Raise.
 A long ridge runs out eastward from here, so that the range as a whole resembles the letter 'L'.
 This eastward ridge begins as Blea Rigg and then continues over Silver How and Loughrigg Fell, before petering out near the head of Windermere.

 Blea Rigg is a broad plateau, around a mile wide and two miles long, climbing roughly east to west.
 It connects via a narrower section between Stickle and Codale Tarns to Sergeant Man and ultimately High Raise in the west.
-Stickle Tarn is the larger of the two waterbodies, a 50 ft deep corrie tarn with the level increased by a stone faced dam.
+Stickle Tarn is the larger of the two waterbodies, a 15 m corrie tarn with the level increased by a stone faced dam.
 It is used to supply water to the residents of Great Langdale.
 Codale Tarn is a shallow pool set amid rough ground, a little to the north east.

 Blea Rigg has a number of named tops in addition to the summit.
-Travelling west to east these are Great Castle How, 1640 ft, Little Castle How 1581 ft, Swinescar Pike 1348 ft and Lang How 1358 ft Silver How could also be considered part of Blea Rigg, were it not for Wainwright's decision to accord it a separate chapter in his Pictorial Guide to the Lakeland Fells.
+Travelling west to east these are Great Castle How (500 m), Little Castle How (482 m), Swinescar Pike (411 m) and Lang How (414 m).
+Silver How could also be considered part of Blea Rigg, were it not for Wainwright's decision to accord it a separate chapter in his Pictorial Guide to the Lakeland Fells.

 Drainage from the southern side of the fell is via a number of feeders to Stickle Gill and Great Langdale Beck.
 Among the tributaries is White Gill, its ravine being an interesting route of ascent.
 Water from the northern flanks reaches Grasmere via Easedale Beck and its feeders.
 Crags look down over Easedale Tarn and Blindtarn Moss to the north, while further rough ground looms over the Great Langdale road.